karlseguin/gerb/readme.md

 <% counter++ %>
 ```

+## Newlines
+Use `<%%` to trim newlines from literals before a code block.
+Use `%%>` to trim newlines from a literal following a codeblock.

 ## Errors and Logs
 `Render` should never fail.
 By default, `Render` will log errors to stdout.
 This
 behavior can be changed.
 To disable all logging: